sarthakbua/TMLC-MEGA-GUIDED-PROJECTS/README.md

 ### Guided RTA analysis
-This data contains traffic related data like driver details , road condition , days weather etc, task is to build classification model to predict accidents like minor ,sever, medium
+This data contains traffic related data like driver details , road condition , days weather etc, task is to build classification model to predict accidents like minor ,sever, medium.
+This code has special emphasis on  data analysis

 ### Income equality